 - High speed results in increased fuel consumption - the wind resistance increases with speed.

-- Do not run the engine to operating temperature at idling speed, but rather drive with a light load as soon as possible - a cold engine consumes more fuel than a warm one.
+- Do not run the engine to operating temperature at idling speed, but rather drive with a normal load right after starting - a cold engine consumes more fuel than a warm one.

 - Choice of tyres can affect fuel consumption - seek advice on suitable tyres from a dealer.

-- Remove unnecessary items from the car - the greater the load the higher the consumption.
+- Remove unnecessary items from the car - the greater the load the higher the fuel consumption.